sayanteka/Astrology/Gemini-README.md

 Tv anchoring, Teacher, Youtuber, Short travels, Skillful, Skill related to hand.

+If mars sits in taurus and gemini empty: relationship for female kharab.
+For male see venus. venus or mars ke next house kaam trikon hai and empty then problem in marriage.

 ## Mars in Gemini

 1. This can be interpreted as mars+mercury combination, Kaalpurush house lord going in gemini sign, Mars in 3rd house, Karakatwas of mars.